Lesson Plan

 Overview

 This lesson begins with a brief history of citizen journalism and a discussion of just what it is.
-Students are introduced to the key media literacy concept that media are constructions that re-present reality and consider how the traditionally “white” makeup of Canadian journalism might affect the content of Canadian news.
+Students are introduced to the key media literacy concept that media are constructions that re-present reality and consider how the traditionally White makeup of Canadian journalism might affect the content of Canadian news.
 They then discuss the effects of the increasing ability of ordinary citizens to cover, broadcast and comment on news and compare mainstream news sources and citizen journalism in terms of accuracy, completeness and diversity representation.
-Students then discuss the issue of ethics in citizen journalism and whether industry and government guidelines on journalism should be applied to citizen journalists.
-Finally, students write and comment on blogs expressing their opinion on one of the issues raised in the lesson.
+Students then discuss the issue of ethics in citizen journalism and develop a proposed code of ethics for citizen journalists.

 This lesson is part of the That’s Not Me: Diversity in Media lesson series.